rust-lang/rust/text/0000-ipv6addr-octets.md

 # Summary
 [summary]: #summary

-Add constructor and getter functions to `std::net::Ipv6Addr` that are oriented around octets.
+Add constructor and conversion functions for `std::net::Ipv6Addr` that are oriented around octets.

 # Motivation